 The Public Health, M.P.H. is a two-year interdisciplinary program offered through the NYIT College of Osteopathic Medicine (NYITCOM).
 The program will explore public health systems as they serve large urban and rural communities nationally and globally.
 The main focus will be on basic public health historical context, essential functions, policies and principles and current challenges.
-The Master's of Public Health program consists of 48 credits and is tailored to meet the needs of individuals working in or planning to work in public health professions.
+The M.P.H. program consists of 48 credits and is tailored to meet the needs of individuals working in or planning to work in public health professions.